normandy14/duoTerminal/README.md

 2. :triangular_flag_on_post: compareInput()
 3. :triangular_flag_on_post: updateVocabHash()

-The methods tests the data processing and manipulation of the data stored in hashes
+The methods tests the data processing and manipulation of the data stored in hashes:

 ```
 pipenv run nosetests testApp.py